-Last week the UK Government stepped back from its position that free movement would end at the stroke of 11pm on 31 October 2019 and published a policy paper on immigration for EEA and Swiss citizens arriving after Brexit.
+Last week the UK Government stepped back from its position that free movement would end at the stroke of Brexit and published a policy paper on immigration for EEA and Swiss citizens arriving after Brexit.

 It conceded that primary legislation is needed to repeal free movement rights enacted under UK law, even if the EU law which underpins them will no longer apply after Brexit.